getsentry/eng-pipes/README.md

 yarn test
 ```

+## Troubleshooting

+If after installing dependencies via `yarn install` you see 'Cannot find module' errors, make sure you are
+using the workspace's version of typescript.
+You should see a prompt in the bottom right of VSCode asking
+you to install the workspace version of typescript.
+If you don't see this prompt, you can set it manually
+by opening the command palette by pressing `cmd+shift+p` and selecting `TypeScript: Select TypeScript Version`.
+Then select `Use Workspace Version`.

 ### Setting up new projects

 This section only matters if you want to gather metrics from other projects than the ones we currently do.